Toms-x/yex-seo-bot/README.md

 **Option B — n8n Hybrid** (recommended if you want visual debugging + easy tuning) n8n handles scheduling, data fetching, and Telegram delivery.
-A small Python FastAPI service handles the Claude interpretation logic and dedup state.
+A small Python FastAPI service handles the GPT-4o interpretation logic and dedup state.
 → See `N8N_SETUP.md`

-Both share the same `modules/intelligence.py` (the Claude prompt) and `modules/state.py` (dedup logic) — pick whichever orchestration layer fits how you like to work.
+Both share the same `modules/intelligence.py` (the GPT-4o prompt) and `modules/state.py` (dedup logic) — pick whichever orchestration layer fits how you like to work.
 You can even run both side by side while you migrate module by module.